-Co-founder of Emeritus, Ashwin Damera recently hosted a fireside chat on Wharton Executive Education’s How to Build Your First $1 Billion Unicorn.
+Co-founder of Emeritus, Ashwin Damera recently hosted a fireside chat on Wharton Executive Education’s Scaling a Business: How to Build a Unicorn.
 Joining him in this compelling discussion was Anand Daniel, a partner at Accel, one of the world’s leading venture capital firms.
 What ensued was an engaging repartee about building a unicorn startup, entrepreneurs, valuations, success stories, and most importantly, the path to success.
 If you are a budding entrepreneur or someone looking to dip their feet in the world of startups, then this is just for you!
 Catch the highlights of this chat below:

 Damera: What do you look for in a young startup when you decide to invest?
 Are there any signs that help you decide if that company might become a unicorn startup?